 (A requirement that must be completed before taking this course.)

-- Placement is determined by test scores on the CPT Accuplacer English as a Second Language Test or a minimum grade of 2.0 in ESL 070.
+- Placement is determined by test scores on the CPT Accuplacer English as a Second Language Test.
+ESL 70 with a minimum grade of 2.0 or

 Upon successful completion of the course, the student should be able to: